 In addition, specific AI-based technology itself should not be included in the scope of mandatory regulations.
 Even when mandatory regulations are needed, the scope of application and use of AI should be decided carefully in order to prevent regulations from having an impact on unintended areas.
 This is because the possible benefits and damage to society differ depending on the specific use of technologies, etc. (e.g., areas, purposes, size, and situations of use, whether it affects specified or unspecified users, feasibility of prior notification, and feasibility of opt-out).
 For example, while AI-based facial recognition technology is used for smartphones and other devices, the technology is effective in preventing unauthorized login by third parties, and many users are aware that AI is used and are able to choose not to use it if the performance is poor.
-In the case of monitoring the behavior of an unspecified number of people through cameras installed everywhere in urban areas, it may be necessary to impose restrictions from the perspective of protecting privacy even for legitimate purposes of crime prevention.
+In the case of monitoring the behavior of an unspecified number of people through cameras installed everywhere in urban areas, it may be necessary to consider operational guidelines, etc. to prevent the hindrance of social benefits from using innovative technology while ensuring privacy protection even for legitimate purposes of crime prevention.
 For reference, the discussion above is relevant to the discussion of "Regulations focused on specific targets" in the next section.